blind date

 - How did you meet your wife?
 Was it a blind date?

-你怎么认识你妻子的?通过相亲吗? - Did you think you'd meet Prince Charming on a blind date?
+你怎么认识你妻子的?通过相亲吗? - So, you ever been on a blind date before?